hamishwillee/hamishwillee.github.io/_posts/2014-06-06-tags-in-jekyll-without-plugins.markdown

 The [common approach](http://charliepark.org/tags-in-jekyll/) for supporting tags is to use a custom plugin to create a separate index page for each tag.
 Unfortunately this means that you can't use automatic publishing of your sources when you create a new post, because Github's version of Jekyll won't run custom plugins.
 Instead you will have to manually rebuild your sources and push the new site to the publishing repository.

-My alternative is to have a *single* index page with a separate heading, anchor and list of blog posts for each tag.
+However there is no real necessity to have separate index files for each tag, which is why a plugin are needed.
+The alternative is to have a *single* index page with a separate heading, anchor and list of blog posts for each tag.
 Linking to the correct index from a tag is then as simple as opening the index page with the correct anchor.

 This approach is easy to implement, and since it does not use plugins, Github will automatically publish the updated index whenever you add a new post.

 # Adding tags to a page